 If you are concerned about your gambling, GamCare has a range of help, advice and support services.
 To discuss this further, talk to our Advisers now.

-Research has shown a link between gambling problems and thoughts of suicide – more than double the amount of people affected by gambling problems say that they have considered taking their own life compared to those who are not affected by gambling.
+Research has shown a link between gambling harm and thoughts of suicide – more than double the amount of people affected by gambling harms say that they have considered taking their own life compared to those who are not affected by gambling.